AIDASoft/run-lcg-view/README.md

  - ` coverity-container`: Location of container that has Coverity Scan installed (default: `ghcr.io/aidasoft/coverity:latest` but not public)
 - `coverity-cmake-command`:  CMake command for building your project, assuming in source build.
 - `coverity-project`: Coverity project name in URL encoding ( `/` -> `%2F` e.g. `AIDASoft%2FDD4hep`)'.
 Name under which your project is registered with the Coverity Scan server.
-- `coverity-project-toke`: Coverity project token to interact with the server
+- `coverity-project-token`: Coverity project token to interact with the server
 - `github-pat`: GitHub Personal Access Token for reading your custom image given under `coverity-container`

-## Limitations

-The action will always resolve the correct image to execute your code on top the requested view, therefore you must always set the top level GitHub Action variable `runs-on: ubuntu-latest`.
-However this is not the case if you want to execute on macOS, there you have to set this variable to `runs-on: macos-latest`.